 industry partners, to promote and facilitate research on the Antarctic ecosystem.

-In 2016, we spent 5 percent of our revenues on science and innovation projects.
+In 2018, we spent USD 4,8 million on science and innovation projects.
 Such funding builds scientific knowledge and has the potential to spur popular awareness and consumption of omega-3s.
-We recently launched a research study to evaluate the effects of our krill oil omega-3s on the resilience and performance of some of the world’s toughest Army recruits.
+We have launched a research study to evaluate the effects of our krill oil omega-3s on the resilience and performance of some of the world’s toughest Army recruits.
 Hopefully, the study will motivate a younger generation to boost their omega-3 levels.